1j01/card-game-generator/README.md

 ### `renderCards({page, to, cardWidth, cardHeight, scale, debug}, callback)`

-Starts a renderer process with [Electron][], and calls back when it exits.
+Starts a renderer process with [Puppeteer][], and calls back when it exits.

 `page` should be a path pointing to an `html` file which displays the cards.
 It will be served over HTTP to avoid issues with with the `file:` protocol.